iddo-math/iddo-math.github.io/UGProb/index.md

 layout: latex
 ---

 Welcome to my online Undergraduate probability textbook!

-I'm still working on converting the book from its old form, so right now there's very little.
-Right now, I finished converting only one chapter.
+I'm still working on converting the book from its old form, so right now **there's very little and there are issues with math rendering**.

 {% comment %}
     1. CRITICAL: Use the 'page.dir' variable to get the current file's directory path (e.g., '/probability/').